Diesouto/MEAN-Web/README.md

 # MEAN-Web
-Portfolio Web App and RESTful API Server Using the MEAN Stack
+My first Web App and RESTful API Server Using the MEAN Stack

  Portfolio-like web app with an about me, projects, create project and contact pages.
  Projects are stored as JSON in the backend.